Metro makes bus rides free, asks riders to enter and exit at the rear of buses

 Metro will move to free bus fares as the transit agency keeps some needed service going while trying to stave off the coronavirus.

-The change will take effect Wednesday and stay in place until further notice.
+The change will take effect Wednesday and continue until further notice.
 It’s among the agency’s responses to the pandemic.

 Also Wednesday, Metro will ask riders to enter and exit at the rear of the bus to create distance between bus drivers and passengers.
-With that in place, it serves little purpose to maintain the close interaction at the fare box, said Curt Simon, Metro’s executive director.
+With rides being free, it serves little purpose to maintain the close interaction at the fare box, said Curt Simon, Metro’s executive director.

 Riders with mobility needs can still use the front door, Metro said.